PaulOfford/mbserver/README.md

 **Important:** The Outgoing Message area in the server JS8Call **must not be** in the DIRECTED MESSAGE mode.
 If it is, all messages, including @MB announcements, will be prefixed with the callsign of whichever station you have selected.

+~Draft text (subject to confirmation):~ If a JS8Call user does not interact with the program via the keyboard for a period of time, an idle timer pops and the user gets a dialog box warning "You have been idle for more than 60 minutes".
+Unless you respond to the dialog box, JS8Call stops transmitting, including the sending of messages pushed through its API.
+I believe this timeout is controlled by File -> Settings -> General -> Networking & Autoreply -> Idle timeout - disable autoreply after: The default value is 60 minutes of inactivity.
+The maximum value is 1440 minutes or 24 hours.
+Obviously, this could be a limiting factor in locations where unattended operation is permissible.

 ## Before you get started
 Before you try this code, there are three videos you are going to want to watch:
 * Off Grid Ham Radio Micro Blogging with JS8Call & VARAC - https://youtu.be/szZlPL2h534